You have some leftover parmesan, and you’re worried that the cheese will go bad before you can use it. Can you freeze parmesan cheese?

 - Pre-freeze.
 Grab a cookie sheet and line it with aluminum foil, parchment paper, or a silicone mat (my favorite).
 Transfer the grated cheese onto it and spread evenly.
 Put the tray into the freezer for a couple of hours until it freezes.

 - Transfer frozen cheese into a container or freezer bag.
 Get the cookie sheet from the freezer, and check if the grated cheese sticks together.
-If it does (kind of like my mozzarella), grab a spatula and cut it up into small pieces (mine didn’t).
+If it does, grab a spatula and cut it up into small pieces (like I did in my article on how to freeze mozzarella).
 Then pour everything into a freezer container or bag.
 Add a label is you like.

 - Freeze.
 Put everything into the freezer, and you’re done.